3 Top Stop Snoring Remedies That Work Fast

 Alcohol can depress your central nervous system, resulting in the muscles in your jaw and throat becoming relaxed and so blocking your airways.
 This results in snoring.

-3 More Snoring Remedies That Work
+3 More Stop Snoring Remedies

-1. Stop Snoring Devices
+1. Stop Snoring Aids

 Many sufferers find that using stop snoring devices can be effective.
-These are things like snore pillows, chin straps, nasal strips, and dental mouthpieces, etc.
+These are things like snore pillows, chin straps, nasal strips, and dental mouthpieces, etc. These can be purchased from specialist shops, pharmacies and dentists, but may be bought online as well (see Amazon products below).

 2. Change Your Sleeping Position